srp33/docker_u54/README.md

 For a high-level overview of how Docker works (and software containers in general), read [this paper](https://gigascience.biomedcentral.com/articles/10.1186/s13742-016-0135-4).

-To get started, install the [Docker CE](https://docs.docker.com/install) on your computer.
-That should be the only software that you need to install for this.
+To get started, install the [Docker CE](https://docs.docker.com/install) software on your computer.

 Currently, we support the following commands: